Alexandra Damiani is a French born choreographer, artistic director, and movement specialist who has lived in New York since 1995.

 During her decade-long year tenure at Cedar Lake Contemporary Ballet, both as ballet master and artistic director, Damiani worked alongside and curated works by the most sought after contemporary dance choreographers in the world.

 Damiani acquired an expansive understanding of a wide range of movement languages created by leading contemporary choreographers.
-She has been invited to re-stage works by Crystal Pite and Jo Stromgren, on dance institution such as Hubbard Street Dance Chicago, The Juilliard School in New York and Grenade compagnie in France.
+She has been invited to re-stage works by Crystal Pite and Jo Stromgren, on dance institution such as Hubbard Street Dance Chicago, The Juilliard School in New York, Grenade compagnie in France. among others.

-Damiani is also the artistic director of New York City Winter Intensive, held at The Juilliard School and produced by New York City Dance Alliance Foundation.
+Damiani is also the artistic director of New York City Winter Intensive, held at The Juilliard School and produced by New York City Dance Alliance Foundation since 2015.
 The program is highly selective and offers the dancers from the convention world an insight into the works of international choreographers who are shaping the contemporary dance world today.